Twice the fun...

 Whether you go for a shared kids room due to lack of space, to free up a room for other things (hello cinema room / home office / laundry room) or because the children choose to, there are many cool and stylish ways to decorate a shared space.

-Traditional bunk-beds are the traditional space-saver.
-Stylish bunk beds look fun and free up floor space for more play.
-If budget is no issue, bespoke bunk beds like the below can allow for more creative twists; stairs leading to the top (instead of a ladder), a slide to come down, and even an under-bed play area or homework station.
+Traditional bunk-beds are the obvious space-saver.
+Stylish bunk beds look fun and free up floor space for wardrobes, chest of drawers or desks.
+If budget is no issue, bespoke bunk beds like those below can allow for more creative twists; stairs leading to the top (instead of a ladder), a slide to come down, and even an under-bed play area or homework station.

 There are also plenty of ready-made options around – finding a kids bunk beds that incorporates storage will also help increase floor space to leave even more room for playing.